All Products

 SQL statements that query different partitions incur significantly different fees.
 Why?

-The amounts of data in partitions are different, and the fees incurred for SQL queries on the partitions are also different.
-You can execute the desc <table_name> partition(<pt_spec>); statement to view the partition size.
-For more information about how to control the computing costs of SQL jobs, see Control computing costs.
+Partitions contain different amounts of data, so the fees for SQL queries on them also differ.
+You can run the desc <table_name> partition(<pt_spec>); command to view the size of a specific partition.
+To control the computing costs of SQL jobs, see Control computing costs.

 Why do the fees fluctuate significantly after I use DataWorks to backfill data?